Montfort Hall: Architectural Significance

 English architect Williams Percival came to Raleigh in 1857 to work on the First Baptist Church, completed in 1859.
 Over three years he drew plans for 11 different sites around the state.
 Including North Carolina's State Capital, Caswell County Courthouse, and The Barracks in Tarboro, North Carolina.

 Montfort Hall's interior centerpiece is a rotunda supported by four Corinthian columns and lit by a stained glass window located on the roof.
 Percival took inspiration from the State Capitol rotunda when designing the home.

 History

 William Boylan purchased 197 acres of land for $3,000 in 1818, including the main house of Wakefield Plantation, originally built for Raleigh and Wake County founding father Joel Lane.
 Boylan was a prominent and influential businessman, active in early Raleigh newspapers and railroads, and operated plantations in Wake, Johnston, Chatham counties, and in Mississippi.
-While raising his family, he ran their holdings from Joel Lane's former house.

 In 1855, Boylan deeded 100 acres of the Wakefield property to his son, William Montfort Boylan.
 Soon afterward, William Montfort Boylan commissioned English architect William Percival to design a residence.
 Construction of Montfort Hall was completed in 1858, and the house became one of Raleigh’s most prominent examples of Italianate architecture.